livecycle/preevy/README.md

 *Provision preview environments with minimal configuration*

 `preevy` is a powerful CLI tool designed to simplify the process of creating ephemeral preview environments.
-Using `preevy`, you can easily provision any Docker-Compose application on AWS using affordable [Lightsail](https://aws.amazon.com/free/compute/lightsail) VMS (support for GCP and more cloud is on the way).
+Using `preevy`, you can easily provision any Docker-Compose application on AWS using affordable [Lightsail](https://aws.amazon.com/free/compute/lightsail) VMs (support for GCP and more cloud is on the way).

 ## Why?